bochen0909/menu-api-demo/README.md

 ## Quick Start

-Using `docker compose` is the fastest way to start the application (Make sure that ports 8000 and 9200 are not occupied by other processes).
+Using `docker compose` is the fastest way to start the application (Make sure ports 8000 and 9200 are not occupied by other processes).

 ```shell
     $ git clone https://github.com/bochen0909/menu-api-demo.git